RafaelMacielDev/library_introduction-postgreSQL-drop-role/README.md

 <h1 align="center">
   <img alt="" title="to.do" src=".github/demostration_aplication.png" width="320px" />
   <br>
-  PostgreSQL Database Concepts and Best Practices module - DROP ROLE
+  PostgreSQL Database Concepts and Best Practices module - GRANT ALL ON TABLE
 </h1>

 <h3 align="justify">
-Instructions on how to drop a role via the DROP ROLE command on a database using pgAdmin4.
-In the same example it is recreated in an existing ROLE.
+Instructions on how to grant privileges to an existing table in a database using pgAdmin4.
 Credits for Digital Innovation One's PostgreSQL database concepts and best practices module.
 </h3>

 <br>